 - Open the Chrome app in iOS

-- Tap on the menu button, which looks a bit like this: [=] and is typically located in the upper right corner of the Chrome browser screen
+- Tap on the menu button, which looks a bit like this: “…” or [=] (depending on Chrome version) and is typically located in the right corner of the Chrome browser screen

-- Navigate down and tap on “Settings”, then tap on “Privacy”
+- Navigate to and tap on “Settings”, then tap on “Privacy”

-- Tap on “Clear All”, or optionally, tap the individual options to “Clear Browsing History”, “Clear Cache”, or “Clear Cookies, Site Data”
+- Tap “Clear Browsing Data”, or optionally, tap the individual options to “Clear Browsing History”, “Clear Cache”, or “Clear Cookies, Site Data”

 - Optionally, you may wish to remove any saved login details and passwords by tapping on “Clear Saved Passwords” at the same settings screen